"Only the mountain has lived long enough to listen objectively to the howl of a wolf"

 A Wolf Miscellany

 • The Language and Music of the Wolves New York: American Museum of Natural History, 1986.
-Audiotape; 34-minutes, 1 cassette; narrated by Robrt Redford. $9.95
+Audiotape (one 34-minute cassette); narrated by Robert Redford.
+Superb wolf vocalizations.
+As new condition, in original shrinkwrap. $9.95

-• Maclean, Charles The Wolf Children New York: Hill and Wang, 1977.
-Cloth, 8vo, 319 pages, endnotes, bibliography, glossary.
+• MACLEAN, Charles The Wolf Children New York: Hill and Wang, 1977.
+Cloth, 8vo, dust jacket, 319 pages, endnotes, bibliography, glossary.
 Account of the controversy surrounding the "wolf children" Kamala and Amala, and their benefactor, the Rev. J. A. L. Singh, in 1920's India.
-1st American edition, very good condition, in very good dust jacket (small closed tear on the back) in Mylar. $22.00
+Stated 1st American edition.
+Very good condition, in very good dust jacket (small closed tear on the back) in Mylar. $15.00

-• Peter and the Wolf: Easy Piano Picture Book London: Faber Music/Faber & Faber, 1991.
+• Peter and the Wolf: Easy Piano Picture Book London: Faber Music Ltd., 1991.
 Illustrated wraps, oblong 8vo, 24 pages.
 Story and music by Sergei Prokofiev; retold by Catherine Storr; pictures by Ann Aldred.
-Illustrations and text accompany the simple keyboard arrangement of extracts from the popular score. $9.95
+Illustrations and text accompany the simple keyboard arrangement of extracts from the popular score.
+1st printing.
+Very good condition (corners slightly bumped). $15.00

-• Wolfe, Art Wolves: A Book of Postcards San Francisco: Pomegranate, 1994.
+• WOLFE, Art Wolves: A Book of Postcards San Francisco: Pomegranate, 1994.
 Pictorial wraps, oblong 32mo, 30 slightly oversize color postcards; perforated.
-Featuring Arctic, gray, maned, red, and Mexican wolves in natural settings. $8.95
+Featuring arctic, gray, maned, red, and Mexican wolves in natural settings.
+1st printing.
+As new condition. $8.95

 Wolf table of contents